felipens99/ts-chat-api/README.md

 # ts-chat-api
-A simple chat api using Node, TS e WebSocket.
+A simple chat api using Node, TS and WebSocket.